Product Dogfooding in Software Development: A Quick Guide (+Best Practices)

 Lack of functionality isn’t always the main user frustration.
 Not being able to use the existing features because they crash constantly or they’re difficult to find in the cluttered UI is, though.

-Dogfooding helps you prevent such issues because they have a chance to spoil the experience for your users.
+Dogfooding helps you prevent such issues because it has a chance to spoil the experience for your users.

 How to implement a product dogfooding program in your company?